 Have more questions?
 See our FAQ for more information.

-- Dr. Macdonald assists patients with a wide variety of concerns.
-She welcomes men, women and children into her practice.
+- Dr. Macdonald and Dr. Peters, ND’s assist patients with a wide variety of concerns.
+They welcomes men, women and children into their practice.

-- Dr. Macdonald has extensive experience in treating people with allergy-related concerns, women’s health issues, digestive disorders of all kinds and many other acute and chronic conditions.
+- These doctors have extensive experience in treating people with allergy-related concerns, women’s health issues, digestive disorders of all kinds and many other acute and chronic conditions.

-- She often treats patients with complex health concerns such as chronic pain, cancer, autoimmune disease or neurological disease.
+- They often treat patients with complex health concerns such as chronic pain, cancer, autoimmune disease or neurological disease.

-- She also treats healthy people who want to be healthier.
+- They also treat healthy people who want to be healthier.
 For instance, people who are generally in good health may desire coaching to lose weight, review their supplements, do cleansing programs, enhance athletic performance, have a thorough physical exam and blood work, optimize their nutrition or have a Pap test.